Lebensphilosophie: History and representatives

 It was not until the second half of the 19th century until Lebensphilosophie could be tangibly identified as a real movement.
 It nevertheless contained many of the ideas that were already present in the predecessors, but radicalized and extrapolated them and developed them into a fully-fledged philosophy through the efforts of noted thinkers.

-Lebensphilosophie's emergence contributed to Charles Darwin's theory of evolution and the effect it had on society; resulting in an proverbial "biologization" of man and society in which everything began to be interpreted in terms of survival and natural selection (i.e. social Darwinism).
+Lebensphilosophie's emergence contributed to Charles Darwin's theory of evolution and the effect it had on society; resulting in a proverbial "biologization" of man and society in which everything began to be interpreted in terms of survival and natural selection (i.e. social Darwinism).
 Man was no longer seen as a being that was completely different from animals, but only as one of them, although he was often placed higher on the evolutionary ladder.
 This opened the door to the Lebensphilosophie, which had to expand this tendency and extend it to all areas of reality.

 The other factor that paved the way for Lebensphilosophie was the situation at German universities in the second half of the 19th century.
 The German government then decided to impose strict censorship on German universities.
 However, this also affected philosophy, in the sense that only the philosophy accepted by the state was allowed to be disseminated and philosophy was limited to epistemology and logic.

 However, the German public also needed another philosophy, an ethics or metaphysics, a philosophy that could be a guideline for life.
-In order to fill this void, a group of philosophers emerged in Germany who developed their own philosophy independently of academic thinking.
+To fill this void, a group of philosophers emerged in Germany who developed their own philosophy independently of academic thinking.
 Philosophers such as Arthur Schopenhauer and Friedrich Nietzsche are the prime examples of this.
 (Note: Schopenhauer had indeed received a philosophical education, but only taught philosophy for a short time, when he was not yet famous.
 He lived off his inheritance and therefore never really had to work; he himself stated that he lived for philosophy and not from philosophy.
 Nietzsche was not even a philosopher by training, but a philologist and never gave a lecture on philosophy.)
 The thinking of these precursors of the Lebensphilosophie reached the public through their writings, which are notable for their absence of philosophical jargon and were distributed outside of academic circuits.

 Thirdly, the political factor is also important, namely in political defeats, had their repercussions in philosophy.
 Lebensphilosophie precursor Arthur Schopenhauer's 1818 work The World as Will and Representation, was not a success upon its release, but found its audience following the failure of the German revolutions of 1848–1849 and the subsequent mood of the country.
 Indeed, under these circumstances did Friedrich Nietzsche discover Schopenhauer's work and inspire him.
 Additionally, the German defeat during First World War led to a revival of the so-called German Lebensphilosophie, which in turn also had its influence on the rise of National Socialism.